sandipsubedi/notes_ruby_on_rails/docs/ruby/send.md

 https://medium.com/ruby-daily/53-ruby-on-rails-interview-questions-and-answers-eb99eed1aeb7

+- Send can also be used to actually call a private method.

 When a method is called in Ruby:
 - A message containing the method’s name is sent to the object.
 If that method exists on the object, the object calls it.